abazad/ng-httpd/README.md

 # Nginx frontend for DirectAdmin
-This solution allows you to set up Nginx in front of Apache for all your DireactAdmin-driven virtual hosts.
+This solution allows you to set up Nginx in front of Apache for all your DirectAdmin-driven virtual hosts.
 Any domain change made in DA panel will be automatically reflected* on Nginx vhost list.

 \* ng-httpd control script operates once a minute via crontab, so note on slight delay in changes propagation